-Wooden piers are typically outside the building enclosure.
+Helical piers in residential construction are used to support structural elements and are typically outside the building enclosure.
 As such, they don’t have a direct impact on energy efficiency.

 Piers are often used to build raised floor decks, in which the floor of the building is elevated above grade and the bottom side of the floor system is exposed to the air.
 When decoupled from the ground, the underside of a floor system is exposed to greater fluctuations in temperature in cold climates and an insulation strategy must be chosen to deal with this exposure.
 In such cases, the floor insulation should be at least as thick as the walls, and the same attention must be paid to avoiding thermal bridging and air leakage.

 Helical piers themselves are not particularly expensive, but the complete costs of a helical pier foundation must include geotechnical analysis of soils, pier engineering and installation, all of which will depend on regional conditions and competition.